Grief is a very

 people wonder if they should start taking antidepressant drugs or

 tranquilizers.
-The general consensus among experts is that these will cause
+Though the decision is yours, the general consensus among experts is that these will cause

 more problems than they will solve.
 They stifle and therefore delay the